maganezf/maganezf/README.md

 🌎 Brazilian </br>
 🎓 Currently studying undergraduate at UFPB in Information Systems </br>
 👨‍💻 System's developer </br>
-🎯 Focusing in Front-End (Web and Mobile) </br>
+🎯 Focusing in Front-End Development (Web and Mobile) </br>
 👀 Back-end enthusiastic </br>
-⚡ Technologies, UI-UX, Design, Science, Psychology, Games and others </br>
+⚡ Technologies, UI-UX, Design, Motion Design, Science, Psychology, Games and more... </br>
-⚛ My personal website was created with NextJS and ReactJS </br>
+⚛ My personal website was created with React.js and Next.js </br>

 ### You can find me on